akumm2k/Ideas/ideas.md

   specific things (working in a node), that they lose track of the bigger picture (the tree or the forest).
 Take time every week to look at the forest.

+---

+## Defense mechanism: Consumed by self (cautiously)

+- Be consumed by yourself, without risking overconsumption and derailling.
+This is so it will be harder for people to join-in unless they are really up for putting up with you.

+  How to prevent overconsumption and going off track?
+  - Well, there's certain anchors / axioms that keep you from derailing.
+    Eg: the bible, your writings, your closed ones who keep you accountable, and your idols.
+      - How do we ensure that these anchors are robust?
+        - Pick tough anchors.
+How about truth? gratitude? honor? hard-work? love? care? passion? sacrifice? discipline? faith?
+          Would it be enough for you to live by them and would you be okay to die for them?
+          Yes.
+          Is there a better alternative?
+I can't think of any.
+  - Let these anchors keep you from falling in the face of rejection.
+    To live, you must risk rejection.

+---